 With nothing but some painter’s tape and more of my favorite General Finishes Empire Gray Milk Paint, I had it upcycled in no time!

 I did have to take a couple of screws out of the back to make sure the interior, where the pendulum swings, got painted gray, too.

-I’m going to wait to show it to you actually hanging on my office wall later, when I do my full office makeover reveal, but I’ll give you this little sneak peak.
+I’m going to wait to show it to you actually hanging on my office wall later when I do my full office makeover reveal, but I’ll give you this little sneak peek.
 Isn’t it beautiful?
 The Empire Gray color works perfectly with my new office area rug and chair, and the wall color (Sherwin Williams Collonade Gray).

 This clock is so much better than anything I could (or in this case, couldn’t) find in a store.
 It’s better quality, and it has sentimental value from being a part of my parents’ house for so long.